 Formation

-42. Upon formal request by a group of no less than ten (10) active members, the Board of Directors will have the power to approve the establishment of a local chapters of the Society.
-Such Chapters will be governed by the by-laws of the Canadian Biomaterials Society and its own by-laws.
-Any by-laws approved by a local chapter must also obtain approval from the Board of Directors of the Canadian Biomaterials Society before they become active within the local chapter.
+42. Upon formal request by a group of no less than ten (10) active members, the Board of Directors will have the power to approve the establishment of a local chapter of the corporation.
+Such Chapters will be governed by the by-laws of the corporation and its own by-laws; where if any confusion exists the corporation by-laws are to be followed.
+Any by-laws approved by a local chapter must also obtain approval from the Board of Directors of the corporation before they become active within the local chapter.

-Any formal request for local chapter status shall contain the following information: names of the interim president and vice-president; intended activities of the chapter for its first year; list of current members who are registered with the CBS as current active members; description of the chapter’s common liaison activities with the CBS; draft of the Chapter's constitution by-law; projected budget for the first year of operation.
-This information will be sent to the president of the Society, who will present it to the Board of Directors.
+43. Any formal request for local chapter status shall contain the following information: names of the interim president and vice-president; intended activities of the chapter for its first year; list of membership who are active members of the corporation; description of the chapter’s common liaison activities with the CBS; draft of the Chapter's constitution by-law; projected budget for the first year of operation.
+This information will be sent to the president of the corporation, who will present it to the Board of Directors.

-Other regulations covering the operation of Chapters may be found in the by-laws of the local Chapters.
+44. Other regulations covering the operation of Chapters may be found in the by-laws of the local Chapters.
 Copies of these by-laws will be kept on file at all times by the office of the president for the Canadian Biomaterials Society.

+Financial Support

-The local chapter shall receive financial support from the CBS to assist in carrying out its activities.
-The funds may consist of a lump sum start-up payment, negotiated upon start-up, and an annual disbursement coming from membership dues
+45. Continuing local chapter(s) shall present at the annual general meeting to review their activities that year.
+Local chapters shall submit a work plan and budget for new funding on, or before, Aug 31 of each year to the President to receive new/renewed financial support from the corporation to assist in carrying out activities as outlined in the work plan and budget.
+The funds may consist of a lump sum start-up payment, negotiated upon start-up, and an annual disbursement coming from membership dues that equal half of the membership fees paid by local chapter members to the corporation, not to exceed five hundred dollars per annum ($500Cdn) .The President will present these matters to the Board of Directors for evaluation at the first meeting of the Board, with payments from the corporation to local chapters to be finalized prior to Oct 31 of that year.

-The renewal of financial support in a new calendar year will proceed in the following manner.
-A written report of progress including a proof of worthwhile activity and financial report shall be sent to the Executive Committee of the CBS, no later than March 30th of the renewal year.
+46. The renewal of financial support in a new calendar year will proceed in the following manner.
+A written report of progress including a proof of worthwhile activity and financial report shall be sent to the Board of Directors , no later than March 30th of the renewal year.
 Failure to do this shall result in the loss of full or partial funding to the Local Chapter for that year.
-The executive shall make a decision to provide financial support for the following year depending on the assessment of the report.
+The Board of Directors shall make a decision to provide financial support for the following year depending on the assessment of the report.
 A decision shall be granted no later than the date of the annual general meeting.
 This procedure shall be conducted by comparing the activities of each of the Local Chapters.

-If a Local Chapter fails to submit financial and progress reports for two sequential years it will then be designated as a Probationary Chapter.
+47. If a Local Chapter fails to submit financial and progress reports for two sequential years it will then be designated as a Probationary Chapter.
 Failure to submit such a report a third year will result in the closure of the Local Chapter and audit of the officers and Local Chapter activities.

+Termination